Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Enable cross-Region replication for the S3 buckets in us-east-1 to replicate data in us-west-2.
 Once the data is replicated in us-west-2, run the AWS Glue crawler there to update the AWS Glue Data Catalog in us-west-2 and run Athenaqueries.
 - [ ] Update AWS Glue resource policies to provide us-east-1 AWS Glue Data Catalog access to us-west-2.
 Once the catalog in us-west-2 has access to the catalog in us-east-1, run Athena queries in us-west-2.

-### A team of data scientists plans to analyze market trend data for their company's new investment strategy.
-The trend data comes from five different data sources in large volumes.
-The team wants to utilize Amazon Kinesis to support their use case.
-The team uses SQL-like queries to analyze trends and wants to send notifications based on certain significant patterns in the trends.
-Additionally, the data scientists want to save the data to Amazon S3 for archival and historical reprocessing, and use AWS managed services wherever possible.
-The team wants to implement the lowest-cost solution.
-Which solution meets these requirements?

-- [x] Publish data to one Kinesis data stream.
-Deploy a custom application using the Kinesis Client Library (KCL) for analyzing trends, and send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on the Kinesis data stream topersist data to an S3 bucket.
-- [ ] Publish data to one Kinesis data stream.
-Deploy Kinesis Data Analytic to the stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
-Configure Kinesis Data Firehoseon the Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to two Kinesis data streams.
-Deploy Kinesis Data Analytics to the first stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
-Configure Kinesis DataFirehose on the second Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to two Kinesis data streams.
-Deploy a custom application using the Kinesis Client Library (KCL) to the first stream for analyzing trends, and send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on thesecond Kinesis data stream to persist data to an S3 bucket.

 ### A data analyst is using Amazon QuickSight for data visualization across multiple datasets generated by applications.
 Each application stores files within a separate Amazon S3 bucket.
 AWS Glue Data Catalog is used as a central catalog across all application data in Amazon S3.
 A new application stores its data within a separate S3 bucket.
 After updating the catalog to include the new application data source, the data analyst created a new Amazon QuickSight data source from an Amazon Athena table, but the import into SPICE failed.
 How should the data analyst resolve the issue?

 - [ ] Edit the permissions for the AWS Glue Data Catalog from within the Amazon QuickSight console.
 - [x] Edit the permissions for the new S3 bucket from within the Amazon QuickSight console.
 - [ ] Edit the permissions for the AWS Glue Data Catalog from within the AWS Glue console.
 - [ ] Edit the permissions for the new S3 bucket from within the S3 console.

-### An airline has .csv-formatted data stored in Amazon S3 with an AWS Glue Data Catalog.
-Data analysts want to join this data with call center data stored in Amazon Redshift as part of a dally batch process.
-The Amazon Redshift cluster is already under a heavy load.
-The solution must be managed, serverless, wellfunctioning, and minimize the load on the existing Amazon Redshift cluster.
-The solution should also require minimal effort and development activity.
-Which solution meets these requirements?

-- [ ] Unload the call center data from Amazon Redshift to Amazon S3 using an AWS Lambda function.
-Perform the join with AWS Glue ETL scripts.
-- [ ] Export the call center data from Amazon Redshift using a Python shell in AWS Glue.
-Perform the join with AWS Glue ETL scripts.
-- [x] Create an external table using Amazon Redshift Spectrum for the call center data and perform the join with Amazon Redshift.
-- [ ] Export the call center data from Amazon Redshift to Amazon EMR using Apache Sqoop.
-Perform the join with Apache Hive.

 ### A company is planning to do a proof of concept for a machine earning (ML) project using Amazon SageMaker with a subset of existing on-premises data hosted in the company's 3 TB data warehouse.
 For part of the project, AWS Direct Connect is established and tested.
 To prepare the data for ML, data analysts are performing data curation.
 The data analysts want to perform multiple step, including mapping, dropping null fields, resolving choice, and splitting fields.
 The company needs the fastest solution to curate the data for this project.
 Which solution meets these requirements?